 See here for our FAQ on motorcycle braking systems, including discussion about types of calipers, discs, and Brembo vs. the rest.

-Of course, this equipment is outstanding setup for a cruiser.
+Of course, this equipment is an outstanding setup for a cruiser.
 But it doesn’t instantly make for a great handling bike.
-It makes for a great handling cruiser, or an average handling motorcycle.
+It makes for a great-handling cruiser, or an average handling motorcycle.